 make up setup

-Run codeception directly (container bash)
+Run codeception directly in the container

-make bash $ codecept run
+$ codecept run

 :bulb: Basically tests should be independent from each other.
 But depending on your setup